Grab Bar Placement

-Residential Guide to Grab Bar Placement & Installation
+A Residential Guide to Grab Bar Placement and Installation

-Grab Bars can be placed vertically, horizontally or diagonally depending upon a variety of factors.
+Grab Bars can be placed vertically, horizontally or diagonally depending upon various factors

 A grab bar is measured from the center of one flange (cover on the left and right side of the grab bar which conceals the screws) to the center of the other flange.
 Therefore a 16 inch grab bar is 16 inches from the center of one flange to the center of the other.
 The flange cover however occupies 1-1/2 inches on either side of the grab bar.
 Therefore to get the total length of the grab bar you need to add 3 inches to the length.
 A 16 inch grab bar is actually 19 inches (16 + 3) from end to end, a 24 inch grab bar would be 27 inches (24 +3) and so on.

 In most residential applications, there are many factors to consider considering the placement of grab bars.
 Primarily, there often exist barriers that must be initially overcome by the individual at risk.
 In particular, the decision to install grab bars, bath safety rails, grab rails, handicap rails or whatever term that might be used to describe these important safety and assistive devices, is not always an easy one to make.

 In my experience as a grab bar installation specialist, I frequently encounter consumer concerns addressing such factors as finish, size or location of the grab bar, and more often than not, these aesthetic matters seem to take precedence, at least in the consumer's mind, over the actual assistive and safety benefits of having grab bars installed.
 If these concerns are not initially dealt with in an adequate manner, the individual at risk may simply object to the addition of grab bars.
 This individual will continue on unprotected at high risk for a potentially devastating fall.
 In addition to providing safety and assistance, there is also the tremendous benefit of reduction of apprehension and anxiety that is gained by the simple addition of grab bars.